 It's been slapped with an iP68 water resistant rating and promises a week of battery life off a single charge.
 Everything is pulled together with Samsung's SmartThing app to make sure you're making best use of the tiny little tracker.

 The excellent Weenect system is comprised of a 6cm water-resistant tracker, protective pouch and a USB charger.

 It also comes with one month of free tracking.
 Tracking can be performed using a live map, a compass with distance countdown or, get this, augmented reality.
 Yup, just hold your smartphone up (iOS or Android) and, assuming you're pointing the phone's camera in the right direction, a little icon pops up on the screen showing you the child's whereabouts.

 The Weenect Kids tracker also comes with an SOS button and, for older kids, a 'zone entry/exit' function that alerts the parent when he or she has returned home.
-It works in all of Europe plus a few outposts, including Korea, Madagascar, Australia, Ghana, India and Malaysia.
-Top choice.
+This is primarily one for the European crowd, though it also works in the likes of Korea, Madagascar, Australia, Ghana, India and Malaysia.